JohnMcBrayer/JohnMcBrayer/README.md

 - Use Cases NGO, Gov't, Corporate Compliance, Environmental Activist, Health Organizations

-- 📫 How to reach me jlmcbrayer@bluewin.ch
+- 📫 How to reach me openwaterlabs@gmail.com
 - Send a CV - looking for electrical engineer or anyone who is regardless of degree, programming C, R, Rust, Python, Ansebel, Java, grant writer / marketing and creative manager, materials specialist

 <!---
-JohnMcBrayer/JohnMcBrayer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+openwaterlabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->